mne-tools/mne-python/doc/configure_git.rst

    see the URLs for the remote.
 They will point to your GitHub fork.

-   Now you want to connect to the mne-python repository, so you can merge in changes from the master:
+   Now you want to connect to the mne-python repository, so you can merge in changes from master:

    .. code-block:: console